HCI

 Goals

-The goal is to master the core principles of human-centered approaches for analyzing, designing, implementing and evaluating interactive systems.
-At the end, students will be familiar with utility (good coverage of the needs) and usability (good quality of service) in context, the two key properties in Human-Computer Interaction for structuring the development and evaluation of User Interfaces (UI).
-Principles are applied to graphical UIs, including websites.
+The goal is to master the core principles of human-centered approaches for analyzing, designing, implementing and evaluating interactive systems effectively.
+At the end, students will be familiar with utility (good coverage of the users' needs) and usability (good quality of services) in context, the two key properties in Human-Computer Interaction for structuring the development and evaluation of User Interfaces (UI).
+Principles are mostly applied to graphical UIs, including websites.

 Content